smefpw/Indigo/README.md

 4.3.1
- + Config saving updated to C:/Indigo (fix for ManualMap injectors; should work received positive feedback but havent tested)
- + Minor fix to LegitAA where a IsDead check wasn't causing crashing when you died (this should have fixed it but I didn't test)
+ + Config saving updated to C:/Indigo (fix for ManualMap injectors; should work received positive feedback but havent tested) confirmed not working  + Minor fix to LegitAA where a IsDead check wasn't causing crashing when you died (

 4.3
  - Fake Lag (removed)